 For a special date night, skip the pizza and create your own gourmet date night at home instead.
-Head to Fig & Julep in Hyde Park Village for fancy kitchen pantry items and design your own cheese tray for pickup at Bianchi’s Wine Bar + Kitchen.
-Stock up on quality meats from the butcher at Renzo’s, or grab Italian favorites from Mazzaro’s Italian Market in St. Pete.
+Head to Fig & Julep in Hyde Park Village for fancy kitchen pantry items, and stock up on quality meats from the butcher at Renzo's, or grab Italian favorites from Mazzaro's Italian Market in St. Pete.

 Also try Rooster & The Till's Sunday Supper, a weekly dinner deal that includes an appetizer, entree, and dessert for two for $60.
 Orders must be placed by 5pm on Thursdays and will be available for pickup on Sunday between 11am and 12:30pm (see the menu online here and order here).

 Try something new

 Take your takeout to the next level by planning a fun international date night.
 Grab takeout from a local restaurant that specializes in a type of cuisine you've never tried before.
 Then, queue up a special playlist and pair it with a corresponding movie.
 Our Date Night Around the World dining series will get you started.

 If you're a foodie couple looking to level up your at-home cooking skills (or just want to seriously impress your date with a made from scratch feast), Edible Orlando Publisher Kendra Lott has a few expert tips that will set you on the right track.